Patterns#

 Cross-request information flow#

 Taint a session when it touches sensitive data, then gate later operations on the label.
-The control spans requests and the model cannot route around it (see Session Tainting):
+The control spans requests and the model cannot route around it (see Session Tainting and tutorial module 7):

 routes: